-I was born in Orlando, Florida and lived in the state for 6 years.
+I was born in Orlando, Florida, and lived in the state for 6 years.
 When I was 7, moved to the suburbs of Atlanta to be closer to my mom’s parents and for a job opportunity that my dad had.
 From then on, Georgia was my home.

 The first house I really remember is in Georgia (in fact, my parents and brother still live there).
 From first grade to graduating college, all of my education took place in Georgia.
-I met my best friends, fell in love, learned about myself there.
+I met my best friends, fell in love, and learned about myself there.

 Last year, I moved away.
 I was so excited to do so – while I love Georgia, it had gotten so damn stale.
 I had graduated college and had no real plan.
 I wasn’t living a lifestyle I was proud of or really even enjoyed- drinking heavily, not really spending much time on my passions or outdoors.
-My friends were going in their own directions, commitments and careers taking priority and time away from the way things used to be.
+My friends were going in their own directions, commitments, and careers taking priority and time away from the way things used to be.
 Things were changing, I was changing and ready to turn a begin a new chapter of my story.

 It’s been about a year and a half since I moved 2,000 miles across the country.
 I can tell you one thing – I have learned so much from this experience.
 I have learned about what I truly value and how I prioritize different aspects of my life.
 I learned about love- Austin and I have struggled immensely and continue to, trying to balance our new lives with our old ones.
 And I’ll admit, we fail.
 A lot.
-We fight, we have stress breakdowns, we lash out in pure frustration.
+We fight, we have stress breakdowns, and we lash out in pure frustration.
 But I love him with everything in me and will never stop trying to make things work.

 But perhaps the biggest thing I’ve learned from this cross-country move: chances are, you’ll never be able to ‘have it all’ in life.
-I moved to California for the adventure, beauty and possibility.
+I moved to California for the adventure, beauty, and possibility.
 I have found those things here.
-But what I left behind was strong bonds, powerful memories and a loving home-base.
+But what I left behind was strong bonds, powerful memories, and a loving home base.
 And that is something I will never forget.